icholy/killable/README.md

 * `killable.Go` which starts a goroutine
 * `killable.Do` which blocks while executing

-See examples directory to see how to use it.
+See `examples/` directory to see how to use it.